nathancrowd/heathrow-foosball-face/game/README.md

 <del>TODO: running `gulp package` or `npm package` will build a production-ready package for easy deployment to the machines.</del>

-I have now made an automatic deploy URL at: https://heathrow.thisiscrowd.com .
+I have now made an automatic deploy URL at: https://heathrow.thisiscrowd.com.
 Any pushes to the `game` branch will deploy here.

+## Haptics

+You can create specific haptic sensations via a GUI: https://designer.bhaptics.com/ (there are a number of prebuilt sensations there too).
+Save the file in models/haptics.

+Load the file by adding, in js/main/haptics.js:

+`this.player.register("BowShoot", current_folder + "/models/haptics/BowShoot.tact");`

+Play the file via:

+`this.player.submitRegistered("BowShoot");`